Graduate Diploma in Professional Accounting

 Elective units of study

-Completion of three electives is also a requirement of the course.
+Completion of three electives is also a requirement of the course selected from:

 For further details of available elective unit options, please refer to the Business School (Postgraduate) Handbook.